alem-01/alem_public/subjects/flutter_piscine/person/README.md

   Point(double x, double y) { //Constructor
     this.x = x; // initializing fields
-    this.y = y; // In geometry, point must have x and y coordinates }
+    this.y = y; // In geometry, points must have x and y coordinates }
 }
 ```